ciscodocs/ltrent-2008-clemea25/docs/lab1_getting_started.md

 Ensure that each component is properly configured and verify the traffic flow is going through **Stockholm-FW**.

 !!! note
-    Through this lab, firewall is configured to inspect traffic automatically in **inspected mode**, ***without requiring any additional configuration***.
+    Through this lab, firewall is configured to inspect traffic automatically in **inspected mode**, ***<font color="red"> without requiring any additional configuration</font>***.
 This inspection ensures that only safe and authorized traffic flows through the network, enhancing security and protecting against potential threats.

 Please use the following credentials to connect to device: